 The film doesnt get it perfect.
 The latter half tends to be written to easy arcs.
 The relationship between Tiana and Naveen is largely taken from The African Queen (1952) the two mutually opposed and prickly personalities on a flight through the wilds who come to discover romantic attraction throughout the course of the journey.
 The prince also has the far-too-predictable arc of the aristocrat from the life of pampered privilege thrust into the real world for the first time.
 These are stories that play more by the turning of cliche than they do with real feeling.
 The prince and the waitress get together at the end but the sense is that that is what the dictates of the story require, more so than it is any substantial emotion generated throughout.

 The Princess and the Frog reaches an ending where it almost seems about to defy the traditions of a Disney film [PLOT SPOILERS] and kill off a principal character and allow them to remain dead, and moreover that it is going to dash the prince and heroines chances to return to human form and leave them as frogs.
 Alas, despite raising these as possibilities, this proves not to be the case after all.
 The character dies but then it is hinted in the most shameless and sentimental way that he has gone onto an afterlife, while the two central characters are transformed back to human form by the last minute addition of a flick of the pen clause in the rules.

-John Musker and Ron Clements have next announced Moana (2016).
+John Musker and Ron Clements subsequently went on to make Moana (2016).